So, like many of you, I used to suffer from insomnia.

 I mean, I'm reading this whole thing.

-Uh already before warning that Mike Pence was going to take away women's rights and LGBT rights.
+The panel blamed Trump for taking away people's health insurance already before warning that Mike Pence was going to take away women's rights and LGBT rights.

-Well, what are they gonna do?
+Well, what are they going to do?

 It's ridiculous.

-It's just fear mongering on a ridiculous notion.
+It's just fear-mongering on a ridiculous notion.

-And you know, I think if they think that that is what is going to happen, they're nuts.
+And, you know, I think if they think that that is what is going to happen, they're nuts.

-But I think it's all part of you know, they're all in a collective meltdown mode here.
+But I think it's all part of, you know, they're all in a collective meltdown mode here.

-And you know, they're talking about conversion therapy, and they're talking about he has a lot of legislation against the LGBT.
+And they're talking about he has a lot of legislation against the LGBT.

-It's personal, it's a big issue for me.
+It's a big issue for me.

 And I'm like, doom and gloom.